jellyfin-archive/jellyfin-docs/docs/administrator-docs/reverse-proxy.md

 ### Nginx

-After installing certbot and the Nginx plugin, certificate generation is accomplished by:
+After installing certbot and the Nginx plugin with ``sudo apt install certbot python3-certbot-nginx``, certificate generation is accomplished by:

-`certbot certonly --nginx --noninteractive --agree-tos --email YOUR_EMAIL -d DOMAIN_NAME`
+`sudo certbot --nginx --agree-tos --redirect --hsts --staple-ocsp --email YOUR_EMAIL -d YOUR_DOMAIN` (Add the ``--rsa-key-size 4096`` parameter if you want a 4096 bit key instead)

-Uncomment the SSL server block in the config and update the 'ssl_certificate' and 'ssl_certificate_key' fields, then restart the service.
+Copy and paste the whole Nginx sample configuration file from above, changing the parameters according to your setup and uncommenting the lines.

 Add a job to cron so the certificate will be renwed automatically:

 `echo "0 0 * * *  root  certbot renew --quiet --no-self-upgrade --post-hook 'systemctl reload nginx'" | sudo tee -a /etc/cron.d/renew_certbot`

+# Final steps

+It's strongly recommend that you check your SSL strength and server security at [SSLLabs](https://www.ssllabs.com/ssltest/analyze.html)